marcnormandin/chengs_task_2c_ca1_MuLaNA/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is PRIVATE to Muzzio Lab members.
-All Rights Reserved 2020.

 ## Acknowledgments

 * Hat tip to anyone whose code was used